This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Genetic screening: Genetic testing may be done to look for abnormal genes that cause you to produce a low number of sperm or no sperm at all.

-- Semen analysis: Your caregiver will look for problems that may affect sperm movement and function.
+- Semen analysis: Your healthcare provider will look for problems that may affect sperm movement and function.
 You will need to ejaculate semen for this test.

 - Sperm analysis: The movement of sperm and how fast they travel through mucus may be tested.
 The number of sperm may also be counted.

 - Spermatic venography: This test looks at the position of the veins in the scrotum.
-During this test, a caregiver will put dye into your body and take x-rays to look for a varicocele.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+During this test, a healthcare provider will put dye into your body and take x-rays to look for a varicocele.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.